enjoyear/spark-streaming/spark-k8s/readme.md

 Helm is the package manager for Kubernetes, like apt or brew for Linux/macOS.
 * It manages Helm charts, which are pre-configured templates that describe how to deploy applications (pods, services, RBAC, etc.) onto a Kubernetes cluster.
 * A chart defines everything needed to run an app — images, configs, volumes, etc.
+** [version (Chart Version)](https://github.com/kubeflow/spark-operator/blob/07e2981442d1ba793f6dae77a9443ea578c84a09/charts/spark-operator-chart/Chart.yaml#L23) is the version of Helm chart itself (the packaging/deployment code).
+This tracks changes to the chart's templates, configurations, and structure.
+** [appVersion (Application Version)](https://github.com/kubeflow/spark-operator/blob/07e2981442d1ba793f6dae77a9443ea578c84a09/charts/spark-operator-chart/Chart.yaml#L25) is the version of actual application being deployed (the Spark Operator, the go binary/container that manages Spark applications in Kubernetes).
+Indicates which version of the Spark Operator software is running.
+The format could be `<API version (SparkApplication CRD version)>-<Spark Operator version>-<Apache Spark version it supports>`, e.g. `v1beta2-1.6.2-3.5.0`

 ```bash
 brew install helm
 helm repo list